pajszerm/image-app/README.md

 # Image-app

-Image-app is a Rest API, that is capable of storing and resizing images, download specific image or all of the images.
+Image-app is a Rest API, that is capable of resizing images and storing them encrypted in database.
+Also specific images or all images can be downloaded with it.

 ## Installation